benjaminhlina/ecotox/cran-comments.md

 * local macOS 10.12.2, Sierra install, R 3.4.2
 * win-builder (devel and release)

 ## R CMD check results
 There were no ERRORs, WARNINGs or NOTEs.

 ## Downstream dependencies
-I have also run R CMD check on downstream dependencies of ecotox
+I have rran R CMD check on downstream dependencies of 'ecotox'

 All packages that were installed passed.